 - Family Nurse Practitioner/Doctor of Nursing Practice Status by State

 National Board for Certification in Occupational Therapy

 Hickory, NC 28601

 If a student wishes to contact the state portal entities for his or her home state, contact information for state authorization liaisons in each SARA state can be found on the NC-SARA website.
 State by state contact information for agencies responsible for receiving student consumer complaints is available online.

-Normal inquiries or concerns such as those involving admission requirements, financial aid, educational programs, etc. should be addressed directly to the appropriate office at the Lenoir-Rhyne University.
+Normal inquiries or concerns such as those involving admission requirements, financial aid, educational programs, etc. should be addressed directly to the appropriate office at Lenoir-Rhyne University.